dnlsyfq/py_sets/README.md

 nums.add(-7)
 nums.remove(3)

-//The union operator | combines two sets to form a new one containing items in either.
-//The intersection operator & gets items only in both.
-//The difference operator - gets items in the first set but not in the second.
+nums.union(nums) //The union operator | combines two sets to form a new one containing items in either. nums.intersection(nums) //The intersection operator & gets items only in both. nums.difference(nums) //The difference operator - gets items exist in the first set but not in the second.
 //The symmetric difference operator ^ gets items in either set, but not both.

 first = {1, 2, 3, 4, 5, 6}